riotkit-org/harbor-snippet-cooperative/README.md

 5. Dependencies such as database connection should be customized with environment variables
 6. Dependencies on other snippets should be placed in README.md of given snippet.
 Snippets are not packages - we do not support dependencies, the DevOps is an aware person that uses example code for faster development from ready-to-use blocks of code
 7. Collisions in files should be avoided, but it may happen.
 It's not a package manager.
 The DevOps should be aware and track changes in GIT repository - Harbor operates on a GIT repository
-8. The `harbor :coop:install` is a tool for human, not for automation, it considers interactive questions to the person who installs a snippet
+8. The `harbor :cooperative:install` is a tool for human, not for automation, it considers interactive questions to the person who installs a snippet

 ## Snippet structure